hyperspacedev/hyperspace-classic/.github/contributing.md

 Issues are categorized by types such as `bug`, `enhancement`, `question`, etc. by contributors that can access labels.
 Since it isn't possible to tag an issue during creation, prepend the tag to your issue's title.

-> Example: [Request] Support settings sync with TorielDB
+> Example: [Enhancement request] Support settings sync with TorielDB

 ## Pull Requests